SimpelMe/stream-observer/README.md

 # Stream-Observer

-Stream-Observer is a script to observe running voc video streams.
+Stream-Observer (strobs) is a script to observe running voc video streams.
 It opens mpv with all active (currently streaming) voc streams in a playlist.
 With further options you can
 * try all existing servers
 * try all servers that will be, are and were active until given days
 * try all servers given in a valid playlist

-First make `obs` executable with `chmod +x obs`.
-Then execute `./obs`.
+First make `strobs` executable with `chmod +x strobs`.
+Then execute `./strobs`.
 Install mpv if not existing.

 ## Table of contents